-Environmental sampling will include groundwater sampling and soil sampling.
+Environmental sampling will include groundwater sampling, soil sampling, and soil gas sampling.
 Additionally, wastes generated during well installation and development will be sampled and tested for characterization for disposal, as needed.
 Groundwater samples will be collected using bladder pumps, submersible pumps or bailers.
 Grab or composite sampling using appropriate hand-held sampling equipment will be the preferred method for waste characterization sampling.